-From one of the biggest working film studios in the world to the magnificent "German Versailles" Sanssouci … there is so much to discover in Berlin's "little sister" Potsdam that it would be a shame not head there for a brief stopover!
+From one of the biggest working film studios in the world to the magnificent "German Versailles" Sanssouci … there is so much to discover in Berlin's "little sister" Potsdam that it would be a shame not to head there for a brief stopover!

 A short introduction to Potsdam

-Potsdam, located some 24 kilometres southwest of Berlin, first rose to prominence in the 18th century.
+Potsdam, located some 24 kilometres southwest of Berlin, first rose to prominence in the 18th Century.
 Back then, Potsdam was part of the state of Prussia.
 When the Prussian kings became more and more powerful, both Berlin (where the kings worked) and Potsdam (where the kings lived) became increasingly important cities.

 When the wall divided East Germany and West Germany, the city of Potsdam found itself on the eastern side.
 So although it was very close, it was rather difficult to get to Potsdam from West Berlin.
-Just like in the film The Lives of Others (2006), there was a lot of spying going on and the Soviet Military Counterintelligence even built a prison and a military town here.
+Just like in the film The Lives of Others (2006), there was a lot of spying going on and the Soviet Military Counterintelligence Service even built a prison and a military town here.
 The latter became known as the "forbidden city".

 How to get to Potsdam